phylaxsecurity/scp-registry/app/deployment_readme.md

 # 🛡️ Phylax SCP Runtime Server

 This is the production-ready server to serve Security Context Protocols (SCPs) from (https://github.com/phylaxsecurity/scp-registry).

+Purpose: This is primarily for developers wanting to test API integrations in a localhost or cloud environment.
+Current primary use of the SCPs is already accounted for in the json file structures in alignment with the MCP directory standard.
+As a result, copy/paste of the json code into Claude Desktop, Cursor, Windsurf, etc should work without the need for dedicated API call.

+This may be used for Enteprise use cases later.
+This is not regularly maintained or tested.

 ---